 Dr. Ianniello has served as a principal, assistant principal and an elementary school teacher in New York City Public Schools for 34 years.
 He has extensive experience in the professional development and evaluation of teachers, planning and implementing best practices in the elementary school curriculum and integrating technology in classrooms.
 Dr. Ianniello received his doctorate in educational communication and technology at New York University.

-Dr. Elvin T. Ramos, Assistant Dean, the Audrey Cohen School of Human Services and Education
+Erica Levy, Assistant Dean, the Audrey Cohen School of Human Services and Education

 Natasha R. Johnson, Assistant Professor and Program Coordinator